-We don't buy platinum jewelry, costume jewelry, gold-plated or silver-plated jewelry, silver shot, beads, circuitboards, recovery silver, paper currency, or stamps.
+We don't buy platinum jewelry, costume or plated jewelry, grain/shot, circuitboards, recovery silver, stamps, or paper currency.

-Large lots with dozens or hundreds of pieces can take significantly longer, and a private appointment is recommended.
+Large lots with many items can take significantly longer, and an appointment is recommended.

-We use state licensed, certified legal for trade scales to weigh your items.
+We use state inspected certified legal for trade scales to weigh your items.
+For single items weighing over 1200 grams, we may use high-precision scales which are not certified legal for trade.

 "Solid" gold jewelry has the same metal content throughout.